Minecraft: A Force to be Reckoned With

 Developed by Re-Logic, Terraria is more akin to a 2D version of Minecraft.
 It shares the same aspects and game logic as Minecraft, effectively mimicking the broad appeal of its blocky precursor.

-Just like Minecraft, this 2D side-scroller also focuses on survival. is survival via building and creating sustainable food generating land plots and erecting safe houses to keep your character out of harm’s way.
+Just like Minecraft, this 2D side-scroller also focuses on survival.
+It is survival via building and creating sustainable food-generating land plots and erecting safe houses to keep your character out of harm’s way.

 In spite of being a 2D side scroller, Terraria is immersive, featuring hardcore survival mechanics.
 Try not to get bogged down by its numerous systems.
 Terraria might be a little overwhelming in the beginning, but everything makes sense when you sink some time into it.